What are the 7 Ps of Marketing?

 - Are you perceived as a value brand or a premium brand?

 Promotion is the part of the marketing mix that the public notices most.
-It includes television and print advertising, content marketing, coupons or scheduled discounts, social media strategies, email marketing, pay-per-click ads, digital strategies, and more.
+It includes television and print advertising, content marketing, coupons or scheduled discounts, social media strategies, email marketing, display ads, digital strategies, marketing communication, search engine marketing, public relations and more.

-All these promotional channels tie the whole marketing mix together into an omnichannel strategy that creates a unified experience for the customer.
+All these promotional channels tie the whole marketing mix together into an omnichannel strategy that creates a unified experience for the customer base.
 For example:

 - A customer sees an in-store promotion and uses their phone to check prices and read reviews.